 Even assuming that up to 75% of people testing positive wouldn’t follow isolation guidance, the tests would greatly curtail infection, hospitalization, and death, argue investigators.
 The cost to the health care system would be worth it, investigators say.

-Any national strategy to contain SARS-CoV-2, the virus that fuels the coronavirus disease 2019 (COVID-19) pandemic, should include antigen-based at-home testing even if that testing is less than perfect, and even if many people who obtain the tests decide not to go through with them.
-Such at-home testing would greatly reduce hospitalizations and deaths, from COVID-19, according to a study in the Annals of Internal Medicine.
-That at-home testing is less than perfect has been a lynchpin, with critics saying that there’d be too many false negatives and there’s no guarantee that people would take the tests.
-But investigators—A. David Paltiel, PhD, of Yale School of Public Health; and Amy Zheng, BA, and Paul E. Sax, MD, both of Harvard Medical School—crunched the numbers and came to a different conclusion.
+Any national strategy to contain SARS-CoV-2, the virus fueling the COVID-19 pandemic, should include antigen-based at-home testing even if that testing is less than perfect and even if many who obtain the tests decide not to go through with them.
+Such at-home testing would greatly reduce hospitalizations, deaths, and the accompanying health care costs involved in treating individuals with COVID-19, according to a study in the Annals of Internal Medicine.1 That at-home testing is less than perfect has been a linchpin, with critics saying there would be too many false negatives and no guarantee people would take the tests.
+But the investigators—A. David Paltiel, PhD, of Yale School of Public Health; and Amy Zheng, BA; and Paul E. Sax, MD, both of Harvard Medical School—crunched the numbers and reached a different conclusion.

 “High-frequency home testing for SARS-CoV-2 with an inexpensive, imperfect test could contribute to pandemic control at justifiable cost and warrants consideration as part of a national containment strategy,” the study states.

-Using a traditional susceptible-exposed-infected-recovered compartmental epidemic modeling framework that they said represents those people most likely to transmit the virus in the U.S. population, they computed what would happen if at-home testing were used, acknowledging that for a proportion of the population, the tests will show negative for people who are in fact positive for COVID-19.
-But even factoring that in, the results place at-home testing in a positive light—with results that investigators describe as “staggering in their magnitude.”
+Using a traditional susceptible-exposed-infected-recovered compartmental epidemic modeling framework that they said represents individuals most likely to transmit the virus in the US population, the investigators computed what would happen if at-home testing were used, acknowledging that for a proportion of the population, the tests will show negative for people who are in fact positive for COVID-19.
+But even factoring that in, the results place at-home testing in a positive light, with results that investigators describe as “staggering in their magnitude.”

 “This permitted us to capture more fully the natural history, epidemiology, and resource use associated with progressive COVID-19,” the study states.
 “Second, we introduced a parallel set of states to distinguish between epidemiologically ‘susceptible or infectious’ individuals and persons no longer susceptible or infectious due to isolation or death.
 In ‘susceptible or infectious’ compartments, we assumed that individuals interact in ways that permit infectious contact and transmission of SARS-CoV-2; in ‘isolation’ compartments, no transmission was possible.”